GaianRangerPlugin/ranger-gaian-plugin/README.md

 * Create a ranger service def by logging onto the Ranger UI and selecting resource policies.
 You should see a section labelled 'Gaian'.
 Create a new instance of a Gaian service.
 The service name should be the same as ranger.plugin.gaian.service.name in ranger-gaian-security.xml, by default it is 'gaian'.
 Tag service can be left blank for now, and whilst user/password have to be filled in, they will be ignored.

+**Testing Policies**

+* A quick test:
+0. Run testGaianDB.sh, it should show an empty table.
+1. Create a policy of schema *, table LT0, column * on Ranger UI.
+2. run testGaianDB.sh, it should table LT0 correctly.

+* Test with specific column query:
+For this to be able to work correctly, must use derby vti syntax.
+For example, if only query column LOCATION in table LT0, the syntax is:

+select LOCATION from new com.ibm.db2j.GaianTable('LT0') LT0

+and create column access/deny policies for testing.

 **Verifying the environment**

 (tbd)